Namuwiki: History

 In April 2015, Rigveda Wiki suffered a massive community dispute when the site owner, Cheongdong, was discovered to have secretly changed the user agreement to privatize the wiki for his personal profit.
 Users vandalized articles in protest, forcing the closure of the servers.
-In response, Namuwiki was created as a fork by a user named Namu on 17 April.
-The article count of Namuwiki surpassed that of Rigveda Wiki by 25 April, and surpassed Rigveda Wiki's original article count before its vandalism on 12 May.
 Namuwiki emerged as one of the biggest wikis forked from the Rigveda Wiki, and soon became its de facto replacement.